Skip to main content

 Texas Ratio

 The Texas Ratio compares a bank's potential credit losses (non-performing assets + real-estate-owned) to its loss-absorbing capacity (tangible common equity + loan loss reserves).
-Coined during the 1980s Texas banking crisis, it remains the single most widely-cited bank failure-prediction metric.
+Coined during the 1980s Texas banking crisis, it remains the single most widely cited bank failure-prediction metric.

 Formula